P5vc/fetch-apply/README.md

 sudo fa
 ```

 Yup.
 That's it.
-Just type `fa` into your terminal... and you're done!
+If you want to run Fetch Apply manually, just type `fa` into your terminal... and you're done!

 The full command documentation, for those of you interested: